 Kenyon College is located in the rural setting of Gambier, Ohio, less than an hour from Columbus.

-If you want to see Kenyon College for yourself, plan a visit.
+If you are interested in seeing Kenyon College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 71 to Gambier, or book a flight to the nearest airport, John Glenn Columbus International.

 You can also take a virtual campus tour to get a sense of what Kenyon College and Gambier are like without leaving home.